unit73e/haskell_exercises/ch1.md

 1. Construct a list from 1 to 10

-1. Construct a list 1.0 to 2.0 with step size 0.25
+1. Construct a list from 1.0 to 2.0 with step size 0.25

 1. Construct a list from 10 to 1